-Water is needed in many ways and quantities by living things.
-Water may be consumed by living things, or may be a habitat for them.
+Water is needed in many other ways and quantities by living things.
+Water may be consumed by living things or may also be a habitat for them.
 Animals that use water as their habitat or home are called aquatic animals.
 Sometimes, there are many nutrients or chemical compounds dissolved in water, and the concentrations often decide which animals can live them.
-For example, some fish like herrings live in salty sea waters, whiles tilapia and salmon live in fresh water with very little or no salt concentrations.
+For example, some fish like herrings live in salty sea waters, while tilapia and salmon live in freshwater with very little or no salt concentrations.

 Plants need enough hydration to carry out photosynthesis.
 They get the water they need from the soil through their roots.
 The water in plants carries nutrients to other parts of the plant.
-Some plants such as the water lily need a lot of water, whiles desert cacti can go for months with out water.
-Water keeps plant firm and upright (turgid).
+Some plants such as the water lily need a lot of water, while desert cacti can go for months with outwater.
+Water keeps the plant firm and upright (turgid).
 They go flaccid when they go without water and soon, they die.

 Some plants such as seaweed and algae absorb carbon dioxide dissolved in water.